h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 <!-- You can check [data_file_explanation.md](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/data_file_explanation.md/#data) to get each term's meaning.  -->

 ### &#x2022; Hand Pose Data Coordinate
-[tbd: double-check again!!]
+[tbd: double-check the frame again!!]

 The left (L) and right (R) hand coordinates are shown below.
-Please note that **the left hand uses a right-handed coordinate frame**, while **the right hand uses a left-handed coordinate frame**.
+Please note that **the left hand and the right hand use different coordinate frames**.
 Each joint in the hands has its own frame.
 * For the left hand, the X-axis is along the bone, the Y-axis is perpendicular to the palm, and the Z-axis is perpendicular to the XY plane.
-The enlarged frame at the bottom is for coordinate clarification and easier understanding.
-* For the right hand, the X-axis is along the bone, the Y-axis is perpendicular up towards the back of the hand, and the Z-axis is perpendicular to the XY plane.
-The enlarged frame at the bottom is also for coordinate clarification.
+* For the right hand, the X-axis is against along the bone, the Y-axis is perpendicular up towards the back of the hand, and the Z-axis is perpendicular to the XY plane.

 <img src="https://raw.githubusercontent.com/lipengroboticsx/H2TC_code/main/doc/resources/hand_frame_lx.png" width = "800" alt="hand_frame" style="display: flex; justify-content: center;">